Lee--Yang zeroes of the Curie--Weiss ferromagnet, unitary Hermite polynomials, and the backward heat flow: Main results

 By Theorem~\ref{theo:weak_conv_zeroes_to_free_normal}, the latter sum converges to $\int_{\bT} f^*(\psi(z))\fnorm_{4\beta}(\dint z) = \int_{\R} f(y)\nu_{\beta}(\dint y)$, and the claim follows. \end{proof} \begin{remark} The Lebesgue density of $\nu_\beta$ on $\R$ is given by $y\mapsto 2 f_{4\beta} (- \eee^{2\ii y}) = \frac{1}{\pi \beta} \Im \zeta_\beta(y)$, where $f_{4\beta}$ is the function which will be discussed in Theorem~\ref{theo:properties_free_normal}.
 It follows from this theorem that the support of $\nu_\beta$ is $\R$ for $\beta \geq 1$, while for $0<\beta<1$ the support is the union of the intervals

-If $\beta$ increases from $0$ to $\infty$, then the support of $\nu_\beta$ hits the real axis at $\beta=1$, which is well known to be the point of phase transition for the Curie-Weiss model. \end{remark}
+If $\beta$ increases from $0$ to $\infty$, then the support of $\nu_\beta$ hits the real axis at $\beta=1$, which is well known to be the point of phase transition for the Curie--Weiss model. \end{remark}

-In the next result we compute the free energy of the Curie-Weiss model in the complex $h$-plane excluding the imaginary axis. \begin{corollary} Let $\beta >0$ and $h\in \C$ with $\Re h >0$.
-For the partition function of the Curie-Weiss model defined in~\eqref{eq:curie_weiss_part_funct_def} we have
+In the next result we compute the free energy of the Curie--Weiss model in the complex $h$-plane excluding the imaginary axis. \begin{corollary} Let $\beta >0$ and $h\in \C$ with $\Re h >0$.
+For the partition function of the Curie--Weiss model defined in~\eqref{eq:curie_weiss_part_funct_def} we have

 \end{corollary} \begin{proof} Recall that $Z_n(\beta, h) = Z_n(\beta, -h)$ is given by~\eqref{eq:curie_weiss_part_funct_def} and~\eqref{eq:curie_weiss_part_funct_reduction_hermite} and apply Theorem~\ref{theo:hermite_unitary_asympt} with $\sigma^2= 4\beta$ and $\theta = 2\ii h$. \end{proof}